SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 ### Chapter 8 - Scrum: The Good & Bad

 What are the big takeaways from Scrum?
-1. Incorporate planning, demos and periods of reflection as you go
+1. Incorporate planning, demos, and periods of reflection as you go
 2. Consider harnessing the incredible power of Sprints to get ahead
 3. Make sure the whole team is included and has a shared vision
-4. Avoid daily standup meetings, they are wasteful
+4. Avoid daily standup meetings; they are wasteful
 5. Don't try to maintain an unsustainable pace of work

 ---